 - Insert the box end of the 5/16″ wrench around the carriage bolt

-- Lastly, fit the cross nut on to the carriage bolt
+- Lastly, fit the cross nut onto the carriage bolt

-- Fit the carriage bolt and cross nut, together, into one of the van’s pre-fabricated holes
+- Fit the carriage bolt and cross nut together into one of the van’s pre-fabricated holes

 - With your left hand, hold BOTH the 5/16″ wrench and the locking pliers, which grip near the head of the carriage bolt.